-For this recipe, I add a heaping helping of bone broth protein from Ancient Nutrition.
-For more on the benefit of protein, please watch this video also from Weston Price.
 We drink bone broths during the year and use them in soups, casseroles and even the dog’s food.
 For this chocolate dandelion milkshake recipe, though, I use the bone broth powder.

 I looked at several bone broth powders but felt satisfied that this brand is sufficient for my needs.
 Here are some tidbits on processing from the website for Ancient Nutrition and from the bone broth package itself.

 How is the Bone Broth Protein Made?

 “We rely on high pressure and sustained high heat to expedite the process using chicken bones, which are naturally high in glycosaminoglycans (Chondroitin, Glucosamine, Hyaluronic Acid) and connective tissue.
 Shorter cooking times help to retain nutrients (glycosaminoglycans and minerals such as Potassium, Sodium, Calcium and Magnesium) often lost when cooked for long periods of time.
 It is then carefully dried with no added fillers or excipients.”

 “…our product is tested for a wide range of heavy metals, including lead, and we are happy to say that all of our products fall well below the most stringent standards in the industry (California Prop 65).